 Princess Tatiana of Greece and Denmark looks regal in any tiara and gown, especially when she married her prince on an island in Greece.
 This feminine name comes from Latin origin and can be shortened to adorable names like Tati or just Ana.

 This word in Spanish—niña—means “little girl,” which couldn’t be more perfect for your little girl.
-There was in fact a Princess Nina from Russia in the early 1900s.
-Princess Nina was an artist, so maybe your little one will be similarly gifted?
+There was, in fact, a Princess Nina from Russia in the early 1900s.
+Princess Nina was an artist, so maybe your little one will be similarly gifted.

-If you have a Japanese heritage, why not name your girl after the princess who chose true love over royalty—as a symbol that you would give up anything for your beloved daughter?
+If you have Japanese heritage, why not name your girl after the princess who chose true love over royalty—as a symbol that you would give up anything for your beloved daughter?

-Another fictitious princess, Tiana is from The Princess and the Frog and is Disney’s first African-American princess.
-With a passion for cooking, this princess is so cool and charming—one day when your little one is watching the movie that inspired her name, maybe she will want to lend a hand in the kitchen.
+Another fictitious princess, Tiana, is from The Princess and the Frog and is Disney’s first African-American princess.
+With a passion for cooking, this princess is so cool and charming—one day, when your little one is watching the movie that inspired her name, maybe she will want to lend a hand in the kitchen.